tataratat/splinepy/README.md

 ```

 ### 5. Microstructure
-(Rational) Bezier splines in splinepy are capable of [composition](https://tataratat.github.io/splinepy/_generated/splinepy.bezier.BezierBase.compose.html#splinepy.bezier.BezierBase.compose), where you can place a spline (inner spline/function) into an another spline (outer spline/function) in exact fashion.
+(Rational) Bezier splines in splinepy are capable of [composition](https://tataratat.github.io/splinepy/_generated/splinepy.bezier.BezierBase.compose.html#splinepy.bezier.BezierBase.compose), where you can place a spline (inner spline/function) into another spline (outer spline/function) in an exact fashion.
-We can systematically perform this to create certain shapes that consists of multiple inner splines.
+We can systematically perform this to create certain shapes that consist of multiple inner splines.
 The resulting shapes are called [microstructure](https://tataratat.github.io/splinepy/_generated/splinepy.microstructure.microstructure.Microstructure.html#splinepy.microstructure.microstructure.Microstructure)s and the inner spline that serves as a basis shape is called [tile](https://tataratat.github.io/splinepy/_generated/splinepy.microstructure.tiles.tile_base.TileBase.html#splinepy.microstructure.tiles.tile_base.TileBase).

 ![tiles](docs/source/_static/readme_tiles.png)